-Note: The following Special Regulations should be read in conjunction with the Undergraduate Regulations.
-The section below applies to all variants of the above courses and take precedence over the sections above.
+Note: The following Special Regulations should be read in conjunction with Section 8 - Undergraduate Regulations.
+The section below applies to all variants of the above course and takes precedence over the sections above.

 - 4.2.1.1.
-The overall pass mark for a module is normally 40%.
+The overall pass mark for a module is 40%.
 The module specification may stipulate further pass requirements, such as a minimum threshold mark for one or more assessment components.
 In addition, a student must achieve any competency threshold stipulated for each component of assessment as specified by an external professional or awarding body. - 4.2.1.2.
 Compensated passes are not permitted.

 - 4.2.2.1.
 Resits are permitted for both Practice and Theory modules.
 Practice and Theory modules are clearly labelled within Course Handbooks and Module Study Guides. - 4.2.2.2.
 A second resit opportunity may be offered to a student who has not passed a Theory module resit.
 Such a second resit opportunity will be subject to availability, will be offered on one occasion only during a student's enrolment on the course of study, and will apply to one module only.
 This second resit will take place at the next appropriate resit opportunity, as determined by the University, unless specified otherwise by the relevant Professional, Statutory and Regulatory Body or other external agency.
-The opportunity for an extraordinary attempt is not available for practice modules.